rishabh-os/moniz/README.md

 - [ ] Make filters global
   - [x] Make range slider values better, not linear

+    Thanks to https://www.howdoi.me/blog/slider-scale.html for the implementation details.
 Some selection bugs persist when adding or removing transactions
 - [x] Import databases
 - [x] Fix the tutorial after the layout changes
   - [ ] Manage tutorial still has legibility issues